patrickmineault/codebook/docs/cka.md

 E       Not equal to tolerance rtol=1e-07, atol=0
 ````

 We see that this function modifies its argument.
-If you scroll back up to the `cka` definition, you can see that we used the `-=` in-place assignment operator - that caused the original matrix to change.
-If this tripped you up - don't worry!
+If you scroll back up to the `cka` definition, you can see that we used the `-=` in-place assignment operator.
+This caused the original matrix to change.
+If this tripped you up: don't worry!
 I was very confused by this as well.
 This line changes the original array:

 ```python
 X -= X.mean(axis=0)